sgil88/CMPUT404-assignment-css-hell/README.md

 CSS and HTML content falls under the following license:

-Copyright 2014 Abram Hindle,Bronte Lee, Stephanie Gil
+Copyright 2014 Bronte Lee, Stephanie Gil

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.